'After Three Days'

 What Did Jesus Do?

 Summary: We have all seen "WWJD?" on bracelets, T-shirts, and the like.
-Rod Keesee, however, says a better question to ask is, "What Did Jesus Do?" because He left us the perfect example of godly living in the four gospels!
+Perhaps a better question to ask is, "What Did Jesus Do?" because He left us the perfect example of godly living in the four gospels!

 What Is the Passover Anyway?